 Snares

 Snares, in particular, usually require mixing with EQ alongside other techniques to place them properly into the mix.
 A snare is a complex transient sound.
 It contains a lot of body in the mids and a lot of high-end, all of which occurs in a fraction of a second.
-Once again, tonal balancing is needed and we can often home in on resonant frequencies that lie between 1 – 5kHz in order to eliminate some ring.
+Once again, tonal balance is needed and we can often home in on resonant frequencies that lie between 1 – 5kHz in order to eliminate some ring.
 If we then move down, we can often cut around 100hZ comprehensively to get rid of unneeded low-mids and bass.
 A notch around 400Hz can help balance your high-frequency cut.

 Percussion and tom-toms